VarenM/MSML640---Project/REPORT.md

 ## Methods
 ### Teacher Model (NN)
-- Linear input layer - 784
+- Linear input layer - 1 x 784
 - Two fully connected layers of size 256 each
 - Trained with Adam and cross-entropy on MNIST 0/1 labels.